pathway-lod/SPARQLTutorials/index.md

 ---------
 Plant Metabolic Pathways Wiki (PlantMetWiki) is an open online portal for querying linked specialized plant pathway information.
 PlantMetWiki is available in **Semantic Web format** as Resource Description Framework (**RDF**) and can be accessed via an easy-to-use **SNORQL user interface**. **Pre-written SPARQL queries** are available for users to execute or adapt to retrieve pathway information. **Federated queries** with other linked open data tools are supported, thereby expanding the [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) framework.

+By structuring characterized pathways knowledge as Linked Open Data, linking it to predicted biosynthetic clusters, and supporting federated querying, PlantMetWiki supports **hypothesis generation in plant biosynthesis and natural product discovery**.

 ## Using the SPARQL Explorer
 ---------